shanhasan/Chitter/readme.md

 Chitter
 =====================================

-This is our 4th week challenge at Makers
+This is our 4th week challenge at Makers Academy

 Our project involves creating a twitter clone, which allows people to "tweet" to a timeline and log in and out.